kholia/OSX-KVM/README.md

 ### Installation

-To install OS X, you can use the included `boot.sh` / `boot-macOS.sh` scripts for a more solid alternate to the following `virsh` method.
-Use either the `boot*.sh` method or the following `virsh` method to install OS X / macOS.
+To install OS X, you can use the included `boot-macOS.sh` script for a more solid alternate to the following `virsh` method.
+Use either the `boot-macOS.sh` method or the following `virsh` method to install OS X / macOS.

 * Edit `macOS-libvirt.xml` file and change file paths for `mac_hdd.qcow2` (HDD), `Install_OS_X_10.11_El_Capitan.iso` (bootable ISO image) and `enoch_rev2839_boot` suitably.